 Dietetics - Food is Medicine

-Diet and nutrition form an essential part of Oriental medicine.
+Diet and nutrition form an essential part of East Asian medicine.

-The dietary guidelines that we recommend have an emphasis on whole foods, taking the Western knowledge of modern nutrition, vitamins and minerals into account and incorporating it into the holistic system of Oriental medicine.
+The dietary guidelines that we recommend have an emphasis on whole foods, taking the Western knowledge of modern nutrition, vitamins and minerals into account and incorporating it into the holistic system of East Asian medicine.

 The Benefits of Dietetics